No Small Affair: Plot

-The 16-year-old amateur photographer Charles (Jon Cryer) accidentally takes a photo of Laura (Demi Moore) while shooting the pier and falls in love with her when he develops the picture.
+The 16-year-old amateur photographer Charles (Jon Cryer) accidentally takes a photo of Laura (Demi Moore) while shooting at a pier and falls in love with her when he develops the photo.

-Enlarging the photo, Charles circulates the area, looking for her, even checks with local police with no luck.
-When his big brother Leonard and his fiancée come into town, they sneak him into a bar, where he sees her sing.
-Photographing her by the stage, the bouncer tries to drag him out and finally the cops do, but he finds out her name is Laura.
+He loiters around the area, looking for her, even checks with local police with no luck.
+When his big brother Leonard comes to town with his fiancée, they sneak Charles into a bar where Laura is singing.
+The bouncer tries to drag him out, then the cops finish the job, but our hero hardly cares, as he has learned the name of his beloved.

-The lead guitarist of Laura's band quits, so she is about to lose her job.
+When the lead guitarist of Laura's band quits, her job is imperiled.
 Although rejected at first by the 22-year-old, Charles offers to photograph her.
 That night, he convinces his brother and friends to move the stag night to her bar.

 Even though Charles had increased the numbers that night, Laura's band was still cut, so she let him do a shoot.
 Afterwards, they dress up to sneak into a wedding reception.
 Caught by the father of the bride, Charles convinces him to let Laura literally sing for their supper.

 Using the publicity photos he took, and all of his savings, Charles attempts to boost her performing career by starting an ad campaign without her knowing on the city's taxis — with unexpected results.

 Added to the taxi ads was a short article that goes national, explaining the ad and their story.
 Laura has a huge gig, and a major record label picks her up.
 Before she moves to L.A., Charles stops by her place, spends the night and loses his virginity.